-Grading:
+Grading (Peer Feedback):

-0 - did not complete

-1 or 1.5 - completed with apparent effort and thought, by the deadline
+- 0 did not complete - 1- completed with apparent effort and thought, by the deadline

 PLAGIARISM

 I expect students to adhere to Penn's Code of Academic Integrity in all assignments.
 Papers must represent only your own creative work and effort.
 Any source you rely on or quote directly must be cited.
 You may use whichever citation method you prefer as long as it is clear and consistent.